U.S. lifts F-35 grounding but skips British air show

 | FARNBOROUGH England

-FARNBOROUGH England U.S. military officials have approved limited flights of Lockheed Martin's F-35 fighter jets after a nearly month-long grounding, but scrapped plans for the new U.S. warplane's much-anticipated international debut in Britain.
+FARNBOROUGH England U.S. military officials have approved limited flights for Lockheed Martin's (LMT.N) F-35 fighter jets, but the Pentagon said the newest U.S. combat jet would not make its international debut before potential buyers this week.

-Pentagon spokesman Rear Admiral John Kirby said on Tuesday U.S. Air Force and Navy officials had granted the radar-evading jet a limited flight clearance that required engine inspections every three hours and various flight restrictions.
+Pentagon spokesman Rear Admiral John Kirby said on Tuesday U.S. Air Force and Navy officials had granted the radar-evading jet a limited flight clearance that required engine inspections and carried restrictions on its flights.

-Later in the day, Kirby told reporters the jet would not be heading to the Farnborough air show.
+Later in the day, Kirby told reporters the jet would not make a much anticipated debut at the Farnborough air show.

 "I can confirm that the Department of Defense in concert with our partners in the UK has decided not to send Marine Corps and UK F-35B aircraft across the Atlantic to participate in the Farnborough air show," Kirby said.